 The 1963 season proved to be Hicks’s last as a major leaguer, but it was definitely his most satisfying one.
 As a result of an offseason deal, he was now with another expansion team, the New York Mets, who had purchased Hicks in preparation for their second major-league season.
 Hicks began the year back in the minors with Triple-A Buffalo, but after being recalled in mid-July (he’d posted typically good numbers with the Bisons, batting .320), Joe had his first real stretch of success at the major-league level.
 Inserted into the lineup as a platoon outfielder against right-handed pitchers, Hicks began to pound the ball.
 In one stretch he homered in three straight games, including an 11th-inning walk-off home run off Don Larsen that beat the San Francisco Giants, 9-7.
 Though he cooled off after his torrid start, he was still batting .267 with a .455 slugging percentage — good numbers in the pitcher-dominated National League of 1963 — in mid-August before a late slump dropped him to .226 at season’s end.

 With the Mets, Hicks played under Casey Stengel, a manager he greatly respected.
 “He really knew the game,” Hicks commented about Stengel.
 “He had a tremendous memory.
 Now they have all these computers and printouts, but Casey knew in his head what pitchers threw.”
 Hicks also liked the way that Stengel stuck up for him even when he failed.
-One time, Hicks recalled, Stengel sent him up to pinch-hit against a particularly tough left-handed pitcher.
+In his Mets debut on July 12, Hicks recalled, Stengel sent him up to pinch-hit against the Dodgers’ Sandy Koufax, who would win the Cy Young Award and the National League Most Valuable Player Award that year.
 Hicks struck out, but as he walked back to the dugout, Stengel shouted, “Don’t let it fret you, Hicksie!
 He’s struck out a lot of guys!”

 Had he been a little younger, Hicks might have stayed longer with the Mets, but the club moved into Shea Stadium in 1964, and as Joe commented, “They were beginning to have a youth movement.”
 Hicks, 31 in 1964, went back down to Triple-A Buffalo (“a good town”), had two more solid seasons, then retired from baseball after hitting .174 for the Bisons in 1966.